slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On following the herd

 Most people are other people.
 Their thoughts are someone else opinions and they jump to conclusions.
+People accept the defaults very easily.

 <!--
 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.